LYNCH·LLP

 • What is Brian Garmon's allowance rate?

-One art unit (2176) in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Brian Garmon's public record spans one art unit in Technology Center 2100 (Computer Architecture, Software, and Information Security).

 ◈ RESPONDING TO AN OFFICE ACTION